cjpatton/ppm/draft-patton-multi-ppm.md

 * `zeros(length: U32) -> output` require that `lengh == len(output)` and that
   each element of `output` is zero.

+NOTE `JOINT_RAND_LEN` may be `0`, in which case the joint randomness computation is not necessary.
+Should we bake this option into the spec?

 # Security Considerations